Key Stamp Duty changes in 2025: a guide for buyers

 This includes 4% on £180,000 (£7,200), 7.5% on £70,000 (£5,250), and 9% on £100,000 (£9,000), totaling £21,450.

-To avoid increased rates, aim to finalise your transaction before March 31, 2025.
-Book your free valuation with our property experts to learn more about your home’s worth and discuss your options.
+If you are looking to buy a property this spring, start today by booking your free valuation with our property experts to learn more about your home’s worth and discuss your options.